digital-blueprint/relay-blob-bundle/README.md

       quota: 500 # Max quota in MB
       notify_when_quota_over: 70 # percent of quota when the bucket owner should be notified that the storage is running out
       report_when_expiry_in: 'P30D' # duration of how much in advance a bucket owner or user should be warned about the deletion of files
-      bucket_owner: 'tamara.steiwnender@tugraz.at' # Email who will be notified when quota is reached
+      bucket_owner: 'john@example.com' # Email who will be notified when quota is reached
       max_retention_duration: 'P1Y' # Max retention duration of files in ISO 8601
       link_expire_time: 'P7D' # Max expire time of sharelinks in ISO 8601
       policies: # policies what can be done in the bucket